Are you trying to figure out what lens is best for insect photography?

 Enjoy near-silent, super high-speed AF as well.”

-This lens helps capture crisp and detailed images of small animals like bees, butterflies, and dragonflies with a close focus capability up to 0.99 feet (0.3 meters).
+This lens helps capture crisp and detailed images of small animals like bees, butterflies, and dragonflies with a close focus capability of up to 0.99 feet (0.3 meters).

 The EF mount consists of four rear sealing points, which help keep water droplets out, causing blurring on your subject due to humidity from rain.